chotchki/hmdl/README.md

 Task List (motivation is to put the DHCP as late as possible)
 - [x] Edit Group
 - [x] Delete Group
+- [ ] Need to fix how the restful urls are structured (single vs plural)
-- [ ] Provide a way to associate domain with a group
+- [x] Provide a way to associate domain with a group
 - [ ] Download the html of a domain
 - [ ] Feed the domains of a group and NOT of group into a ML model
 - [ ] Setup User Registration
 - [ ] Setup First User / Second User
 - [ ] Setup User Authentication
 - [ ] Block Access to the application if you aren't authenticated

+<ListGroup.Item>No Domains</ListGroup.Item>